tzsk/vuex-store-validator/readme.md

 ### :tada: Congratulations!
 You're all done.

-Now whenever you call the mutation from anywhere be it inside an action or from any comonent.
+Now whenever you call the mutation from anywhere be it inside an action or from any component.
 The payload you pass will be validated against the schema you've defined.

 For the above piece of code if you try and call the `SET_USER` mutation without valid data:
 ```js